 If the Trump Administration does comply with this request, it would increase the huge gap in the already vacant IT industry that is in dire need of tech talents.

 However, the H-1B lottery visa, although a specialty visa, has never actually been the best visa type for foreigners.
 Not only is it a lottery visa, but it does not allow for dual intent either, so tech talents wanting to permanently reside in the US don’t actually have the option to convert their visa directly into a Green Card.

 The O-1 Visa is a dual intent, non-immigrant, employment visa for people with extraordinary talents in the field of technology, arts, sport, business, education, or the sciences.
-It is an employment visa, which means it has to be petitioned by an employer or a talent agency.
+It is an employment visa, which means it has to be petitioned by an employer.
 Contrary to other visa categories, there are no limitations to how many times an applicant can file for an O-1 Status.
 Unlike the H1-B visa, It may be renewed indefinitely as long as their services are required by the employer.

 Although the O-1 Visa will need an employer to petition for the employee, like for the H1-B visa, immigrants on the visa can go on furlough without disrupting their visa status and are allowed to work from home without having to notify the USCIS like other visa types.

-To be eligible for the O-1 Visa one needs to meet at least 3 of the following 8 criteria:
+To be eligible for the O-1 Visa one needs to meet at least 3 of the 8 criteria.

 Although this does look seemingly difficult most Tech, Sales and Marketing, Ph.D.
 Scholars, founders and other experts who have worked for about three-seven years in their field of work generally tend to meet at least two of the required three criteria.
 Additionally meeting the extra criterion is usually not as difficult as many people think it is.